Sebmolendijk/mcas-labs/mcas_discovery_lab.md

     >
     ![Squid source](media/dis-squidsource.png)

-    >**NOTE:** In this lab we use FTP as the receiver type but usually companies will use Syslog.
+    >:memo: **NOTE:** In this lab we use FTP as the receiver type but usually companies will use Syslog.

 6. While still in the Add data source dialog, click **View sample of expected log file**.

-    >**NOTE:** Using this information, you can verify with your network team that the provided logs match the format expect by Cloud App Security.
+    >:memo: **NOTE:** Using this information, you can verify with your network team that the provided logs match the format expect by Cloud App Security.
 If it doesn't, you can should a custom parser.

     ![Verify log format](media/dis-verifylog.png "Verify log format")